To encourage and maintain trust between users on the platform, you will need to confirm your identity with Twitter in order to be Verified.

 Twitter uses a mix of internal signals to evaluate the authenticity of a given account's followers and engagement count.
-We also assess a range of signals associated with third-party public resources submitted in support of applications for verification (such as how recently they were updated) to detect fraudulent submissions.
-We reserves the right to deny or revoke verification to any accounts that met any of ourthe following criteria through artificial or inauthentic activity.
+We also assess a range of signals associated with third-party public resources submitted in support of applications for Verification to detect fraudulent submissions.
+We reserve the right to deny or revoke verification to any accounts that met any of the following criteria through artificial or inauthentic activity.

 Your account must be active with a record of adherence to the Twitter Rules.
 This means:

 - Complete: You must have a profile name, and a profile image;